dinocelotti/Smart-Tickets/README.md

 ## Accounts

 ### Current progress
 Accounts do not yet exist on the platform.
-There are several attributes which projects may assign to specific addresses (ie. isDistributor) but there is no system in neither front-end nor back-end for registering an account.
+There are several attributes which projects may assign to specific addresses (ie. isDistributor) but there is no fucntioning system in neither front-end nor back-end for registering an account.

 ### Desired state
 Users on the Smart-Tickets platform will be identified by an Ethereum wallet address, so for each address there may exist an account.
 Account creation will therefore consist of initializing an address as an existing user and supplying the required information (decided by us).